ibm-cloud-docs/vpc/pps-about.md

 The following use cases show you the various ways you can use Private Path services.

-In all Private Path use cases, you can use ALB policy capabilities to direct Private Path service traffic.
-{: note}

 ### Use case 1: Connecting a service to a single consumer
 {: #pps-use-case-1}